Anosaw/PCBS_Self-projection_in_MTT/README.md

 ```

-The score of the participant is presented on the screen
+The score of the participant is presented on the screen.

 ```python